 - Are there novel methods for sensing and correcting incoming light through highly degrading environments or rapidly changing conditions?

-- How can the field of view be maximized while limiting or eliminating aberrations (spherical, chromatic, etc.)?
+- How can field of view be maximized while limiting or eliminating aberrations (spherical, chromatic, etc.)?
 Are there techniques, methods, or processes for achieving very high fields of view?

-MEMS-Based Navigation
+Magnetic Navigation

 Quantum Sensing